betaflight/betaflight.com/docs/wiki/tuning/3-5-tuning-notes.md

 ## Smoother Anti_Gravity

-Quadcopters, particularly battery on the bottom designs where the centre of gravity is below the centre of thrust, or those where increasing airflow would tend to rotate the quad backwards, need to accumulate I as forward speed increases to maintain the set pitch angle.
+Quadcopters, particularly battery on the bottom designs where the center of gravity is below the center of thrust, or those where increasing airflow would tend to rotate the quad backwards, need to accumulate I as forward speed increases to maintain the set pitch angle.
 When the throttle is moved up and down quickly in forward flight, these kinds of quads may pitch their nose up and down.
 Anti-Gravity is the Betaflight function that helps I adapt more quickly to the new value required after a quick change in airspeed.

 Before 3.5, Anti_Gravity used an 'all or none' method.
 Each time a new throttle value arrived, if that step change in throttle exceeded the threshold value, I was multiplied by the Anti_Gravity_Gain amount.
 But if the next step was just less than the threshold, nothing would happen.